SamiPerttu/fundsp/README.md

-# adsp
+# fundsp

 ## Audio DSP Library for Rust

-`adsp` is a high-level audio DSP library with a focus on usability.
+`fundsp` is a high-level audio DSP (digital dignal processing) library with a focus on usability.

+It features a powerful inline graph notation that empowers users to accomplish diverse audio processing tasks with ease and elegance.

+`fundsp` comes with a function combinator environment containing a suite of audio components, math and utility functions and procedural generation tools.

-**This project is under construction**!
+*This project is under construction*!
 It is already useful for experimentation.
-However, some breakage can be expected as we continue to experiment with best practices.
+However, some standard components are missing and breakage can be expected as we continue to experiment with best practices.

 ## Principia